Choosing between Activepieces vs. Zapier for workflow automation often comes down to six questions:

 ZoomInfo fills this gap with three capabilities that workflow tools lack:

-B2B data: 500M contacts, 100M companies, 135M+ verified phone numbers, 120M direct dials, and 200M+ verified business emails, verified by 300+ human researchers and achieving up to 95% accuracy on first-party data.
+The data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, 120M direct dials, and 200M+ verified business emails, verified by 300+ human researchers and achieving up to 95% accuracy on first-party data.
+In a Fortune 500 competitive RFP analyzing 25 million contacts across vendors, the independent consultant concluded that "no other competitor came even close."
+ZoomInfo was also named a Leader in the Forrester Wave for Intent Data Providers Q1 2025, receiving the highest possible scores across eight criteria.

+The GTM Context Graph: By fusing ZoomInfo's B2B data with your CRM records, conversation intelligence from Chorus, intent signals, and behavioral data, the GTM Context Graph captures not just what happened in a deal, but why.
 A CRM records that a deal moved to Stage 4.
-The GTM Context Graph captures that the CFO joined the last call and asked about six-month ROI, that executive sponsorship entering at this stage matches the pattern behind closed-won deals in your segment, and that third-party signals show the company is hiring three new VPs and researching your competitor.
+The GTM Context Graph captures that the CFO joined the last call and asked about six-month ROI, that executive sponsorship at this stage matches the pattern behind your closed-won deals, and that third-party signals show the company is hiring three new VPs and researching your competitor.

 Levanta's CEO described ZoomInfo's evolution: "ZoomInfo's not just a contact data company anymore.
 They've built a full system of execution.
 GTM Intelligence actually works the list, writes the outreach, triggers the play, and helps drive predictable growth."
 (Levanta Case Study)